iandriver/scicast/docs/index.md

   *Example:*
   ![kmeans_clusters4](vignette_scicast_analysis/Group0_kmeans_4_clusters.png)
 **8. "kmeans_4_group_pairwise_significance_files" -All of the pairwise significance tests and each group vs all other samples.**
   If significance testing on kmeans is selected, the output of each significance test will be in a folder for each kmeans group.
 Can be useful for detailed interrogation of cluster groups.
-Gene lists can be manually filtered in excel or program of choice. \*Note: Significance testing is time consuming.
+Gene lists can be manually filtered in excel or program of choice. \*Note: Significance testing is time consuming (several minutes depending on the dataset size).
   *Example:*
   ![sigtest_example](scicast_pvalues_kmeans_example.png)
 **9. "Group0_kmeans_4_clusters.png" -Heatmap of all samples color coded by kmeans assignment.**